stegmuel/CrOC/README.md

 ```

 ## Pretrained models
 You can download the full checkpoint which contains backbone and projection head weights for both student and teacher networks.
 We also provide detailed arguments to reproduce our results.
+Note that the results here are slightly higher than those reported in the paper for COCO and COCO+.
+This is because we realized that these runs had not finished training for 300 epochs.

 <table class="center">
   <tr>